 Proton therapy for head and neck cancers

-Proton therapy is a next-generation treatment option that precisely delivers radiation to the size, shape and depth of your individual tumor.
-This approach allows your doctor to treat the tumor while helping keep the surrounding brain, eye, and spinal tissue healthy.
+Proton therapy is an advanced treatment that delivers radiation to the exact size, shape and depth of your tumor.
+It allows your physician to treat your cancer while helping to protect nearby healthy tissue, like your brain, eyes and spine.

 Call for more information

 Request a Call from a Patient Care Coordinator